PHAR LAP – Australia's wonder horse

 Johnson is still very active in the racing industry today and his advice is regularly sought from current senior and apprentice jockeys.

-The Emirates Melbourne Cup is Australia's richest and most famous horse race.
+The Lexus Melbourne Cup is Australia's richest and most famous horse race.
 This spectacular event is held every year on the first Tuesday in November and it is run over 3200 metres.
 In 2010, the Cup was run for the 150th time.

 In 1877, the Cup was run on the first Tuesday in November and everyone got the day off work and school and we still do all these years later.